Biggest Zoo in the World: Area vs Animals (2026 Guide)

 - Country: India

-Sri Venkateswara Zoological Park opened in 1987 in Andhra Pradesh, India.
-It was designed to be Asia’s largest zoo by land area, with large forested landscapes where animals live in naturalistic habitats instead of small cages.
+Sri Venkateswara Zoological Park opened in 1987 in Andhra Pradesh.
+It is Asia’s largest zoo by land area, with vast forested landscapes where animals live in naturalistic habitats rather than small cages.

 3. Monarto Safari Park — Australia